ZachCodedThat/code-challenge/README.md

-# Blue Rabit Coding Challenge
+# Blue Rabbit Coding Challenge

 ## To get this thing fired up: